Lebanese nationalism: History

-The Druze and Maronite community in Lebanon played an important role in the formation of the modern state of Lebanon in the early 18th century, through a governing and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate This ideology is rooted in the 19th-century sectarian war between the Maronites and Druze that occurred in Mount Lebanon.
-It took its formalized form during the inter-war period and the French Mandate of Syria, when it served primarily as a tool in opposing Arab nationalism and in justifying the existence of the nascent country of Lebanon.
+The development of Lebanese nationalism is closely linked to the historical evolution of Mount Lebanon, particularly the relationship between the Druze and Maronite community.
+They played an important role in the formation of the modern state of Lebanon .During the Ottoman times, through a governing and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate, the earliest internationally recognised autonomous status was given after civil strife between sects.
+While it is the most known, the Mutasarrifate follows much earlier trends of distinction and varying degrees of autonomy, offering Lebanese nationalism actual basis for the proto-national consciousness it needed to formalise.
+The ancient Canaanites, Phoenicians, Maronites, Druze, Fakhreddine's expansion into the Ottoman Empire the Ma'an and Sunni Shihab dynasties, the Lebanese Emirate and the Double Qaimaqamate all contributed to Morden-day Lebanese identity.

-During the 20th century, especially during the Lebanese Civil War, Lebanese nationalism was associated with the Kataeb Party, Lebanese Forces, National Liberal Party and secularist movements like Guardians of the Cedars, National Bloc and the Lebanese Renewal Party, spearheaded by the renowned late Lebanese poet and philosopher Said Akl.
-It was also present among the Shiite Muslims of the Amal movement and a central ideology of its armed wing, the Lebanese Resistance Regiments.
+During the 20th century, the country went through important changes.
+Acquiring its modern day borders from the French, Greater Lebanon was formed upon the base of the Lebanese, Mount Lebanon.
+During the Lebanese Civil War, Lebanese nationalism was associated with the Kataeb Party, Lebanese Forces, National Liberal Party and secularist movements like Guardians of the Cedars, National Bloc and the Lebanese Renewal Party, spearheaded by the renowned late Lebanese poet and philosopher Said Akl, who proposed a distinct Lebanese alphabet, contributing to ideas of a separate cultural Lebanese identity.
+The ideology was also present among the Shiite Muslims of the Amal movement and an ideology present in its armed wing, the Lebanese Resistance Regiments.
 Currently, it is present among the multi-confessional Lebanese Resistance Brigades subordinate to Hezbollah.
 As a result, Lebanese nationalists have never formed a bloc, being very different ideologically and having divergent opinions on which allies to choose, all adding up to confessionalism.

-Lebanese nationalism goes even further and incorporates irredentist views going beyond the Lebanese borders and seeks to unify all the lands of ancient Phoenicia around present-day Lebanon.
-That comes from the fact that present-day Lebanon, the Mediterranean coast of Syria, and northern Israel is the area that roughly correspond to ancient Phoenicia and so most Lebanese people identify with the ancient Phoenician population of that region.
-Therefore, the proposed Greater Lebanese country includes Lebanon, Mediterranean coast of Syria, and northern Israel.
+Some Lebanese nationalists consider Lebanese borders to go even further to incorporate historical irredentist views that go beyond the modern borders of Lebanon, seeking to unify all the lands of ancient Phoenicia around present-day Lebanon.
+That comes from the fact that present-day Lebanon, the Mediterranean coast of Syria, and northern Israel is the area that roughly correspond to ancient Phoenicia and so its adherents identify with the ancient Phoenician population of that region.
+Therefore, the proposed Greater Lebanese nation-state includes Lebanon, Mediterranean coast of Syria, and northern Israel.